C (programming language): Operators

-The closing curly brace indicates the end of the code for the main function.
-According to the C99 specification and newer, the main function, unlike any other function, will implicitly return a value of 0 upon reaching the } that terminates the function.
-(Formerly an explicit return 0; statement was required.)
-This is interpreted by the run-time system as an exit code indicating successful execution.

 Data types

 The type system in C is static and weakly typed, which makes it similar to the type system of ALGOL descendants such as Pascal.
 There are built-in types for integers of various sizes, both signed and unsigned, floating-point numbers, and enumerated types (enum).
 Integer type char is often used for single-byte characters.
-C99 added a boolean datatype.
+C99 added a Boolean data type.
 There are also derived types including arrays, pointers, records (struct), and unions (union).

 C is often used in low-level systems programming where escapes from the type system may be necessary.
 The compiler attempts to ensure type correctness of most expressions, but the programmer can override the checks in various ways, either by using a type cast to explicitly convert a value from one type to another, or by using pointers or unions to reinterpret the underlying bits of a data object in some other way.

 Some find C's declaration syntax unintuitive, particularly for function pointers.
 (Ritchie's idea was to declare identifiers in contexts resembling their use: "declaration reflects use".)

 C's usual arithmetic conversions allow for efficient code to be generated, but can sometimes produce unexpected results.
 For example, a comparison of signed and unsigned integers of equal width requires a conversion of the signed value to unsigned.
 This can generate unexpected results if the signed value is negative.